 An additional approach to improve the safety and mobility of our roadway users is to incorporate Complete Streets policies.
-Complete Streets means planning, designing, and operating our transportation network in a way that includes all roadway users - pedestrians, bicyclists, public transportation riders, and motorists.
+Complete Streets means planning, designing, and operating our transportation network in a way that includes all roadway users - pedestrians, bicyclists, public transportation riders, and motorists3.
 MPO staff serve on the Waterloo Complete Streets Advisory Committee which is committed to making the streets a safe, comfortable, and convenient environment for all road users.
-The committee's guiding policies pull from the MPO Pedestrian Master Plan and the City of Waterloo's Complete Streets Policy.
+The committee's guiding policies pull from the MPO Pedestrian Master Plan4 and the City of Waterloo's Complete Streets Policy.
 MPO staff also serve on the Cedar Falls Bicycle and Pedestrian Advisory Committee to improve the quality of life through the increased opportunity for safe walking and bicycling as viable means of transportation and physical activity.
 The committee is guided by the Cedar Falls Bike Network Plan, Cedar Falls' Complete Streets Policy, and the MPO Pedestrian Master Plan.
-The MPO's work affiliated with existing Complete Streets activities will aid in drafting an MPO-wide Complete Streets Policy and Project Prioritization Plan to be completed this fiscal year.
+The MPO's work affiliated with existing Complete Streets activities aided in drafting an MPO-wide Complete Streets Policy and Project Prioritization Plan.